GenAICloudDevOps/Gen-AI-Apps/InterpretableExplainableAI/readme.md

-# Interpretable and Explainable AI: Customer Churn Analysis
+# Interpretable and Explainable AI

 An interactive web application demonstrating the differences between Interpretable AI and Explainable AI using customer churn prediction as a use case.